Course Overview

 Learning in Action

 BESC’s B.A.
-(H) English course is designed to strike the perfect balance between academic learning and real-world exposure.
+(Hons.)
+English course is designed to strike the perfect balance between academic learning and real-world exposure.
 Alongside a strong foundation in the classroom, students benefit from industry mentorship, site visits, hands-on workshops, expert seminars, and insightful guest lectures.
 These experiences enrich their understanding, bridge theory with practice, and prepare them to confidently navigate professional environments.

 Faculty